Evelyn Pierrepont, 2nd Duke of Kingston-upon-Hull

-Evelyn Pierrepont, 2nd Duke of Kingston-upon-Hull, KG (1711 – 23 September 1773) was an English nobleman and landowner, a member of the House of Lords.
+General Evelyn Pierrepont, 2nd Duke of Kingston-upon-Hull, (1711 – 23 September 1773) was a British Army officer and landowner.

 Early life

 He was the only son of William Pierrepont, Earl of Kingston-upon-Hull (1692-1713) and his wife, Rachel Bayntun (1695-1722).

 His paternal grandparents were Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull and his wife Mary Feilding, a daughter of William Feilding, 3rd Earl of Denbigh, while his maternal grandparents were Elizabeth Willoughby and her husband Thomas Bayntun of Little Chalfield, Wiltshire, or else her lover John Hall of Bradford-on-Avon.
 He succeeded his grandfather in 1726, inheriting the Thoresby estate in Nottinghamshire.

 Career

 Pierrepont studied at Eton College in 1725, and the following year went on the Grand Tour, spending ten years on the Continent and becoming known for gambling and loose living.
 In 1736 he returned to England with his mistress, Marie-Thérèse de Fontaine de la Touche, who became a British subject, and who remained with him until 1750.
 The duke had little interest in politics and did not take any part in governmental affairs.